eagle840/katacoda-labs/terraforminter/step2.md

 In terraform, a 'resource' is part of a 'provider', for example, for the docker provider, we  can see what resources we can use my looking at that resources docs [Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) - in the left hand side you can expand out the list of resources.

-Tn this section will create a local custom type of resource called a module, which it's self can use other modules and resources.
+In this section will create a local custom type of resource called a module, which it's self can use other modules and resources.
 "Modules are self-contained packages of Terraform configurations that are managed as a group."

 The Terraform repo contains an extensive collections of [modules](https://registry.terraform.io/browse/modules) that have been uploaded, but you can store modules in many other places.